ZeroP14/ClunkSimulator/CollisionDetectionProblem.md

         {
             //This happens when the velocities of the objects are the same, and at the very start of the game.
             //Sometimes, at the very start, the object with the velocity can go through another, so I made a default state
-            //I do not know what causes this problem, but it might be that somehow Unity cannot see the velocity difference lightRb.collisionDetectionMode = CollisionDetectionMode.ContinuousDynamic;
+            //I do not know what causes this problem, but it might be that somehow Unity cannot see the velocity difference, again, at the very start lightRb.collisionDetectionMode = CollisionDetectionMode.ContinuousDynamic;
             heavyRb.collisionDetectionMode = CollisionDetectionMode.Continuous;
         }